ColinKennedy/rez_developer_packages/rez_docbot/documentation/authenticating.rst

 - You do not need to directly write authentication details directly in `rezconfig.py`_
     - See :ref:`authentication indirection`

+TODO finish this dsecription below

 In general, :ref:`rez_docbot` doesn't put any hard requirements for how publishers authenticate.
-As long as the publisher provides a :meth:`.Publisher.authenticate` method,
+As long as the publisher provides a :meth:`.Publisher.authenticate` method, publishers can

 the methodology for authenticating to a remote service is completely up to th